Jezzamonn/fourier/content.md

     <img src="img/components-7-7.png" class="img-component">
 </div>

-Here's a little slider that lets you play with each combo

-[ sine image w/ x/y combo ]
+What do they represent?
+Well the first one is the average color of the image.
+Smaller waves relate to how sharp the edges in the images are.

-Just like before, we can use these to split up an image.
-Lets start with this letter 'A'.
+And now we can use these to split up an image.
+Let's start with this letter 'A'.
 It's pretty small, but we need it to be small otherwise we'll end up with too many other images.

 <img src="img/a.png" class="sketch sketch-letter">